JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 ### 2.4 Search for Symbol Names

-As a last resort, it is sometimes helpful to search directly for a method, class, and class member if you can guess a part of its name.
+It is sometimes helpful to search directly for a method, class, and class member if you can guess a part of its name.
 You can either use
 [Search Everything or Go to Symbol](https://www.jetbrains.com/help/idea/reference-keymap-win-default.html#find_everything).
 Note that you need to change the search scope to <control>All Places</control> in the search window to find all occurrences of symbols.